Nemcha Kipgen

-Nemcha Kipgen is an Indian politician and member of the Bharatiya Janata Party.
-Kipgen is a member of the Manipur Legislative Assembly from the Kangpokpi constituency from Bharatiya Janata Party since 2017.
-She was the Minister of Social Welfare and Cooperation (2017-2020) in First Biren Singh ministry Government.
-She was sworn in as Cabinet Minister For Textile, Commerce and Industry and Co-operation Department in Second N. Biren Singh ministry.
+Nemcha Kipgen (born 1 November 1965) is an Indian politician and member of the Bharatiya Janata Party serving as Deputy Chief Minister of Manipur alongside Losii Dikho since 2026.
+Kipgen has been a member of the Manipur Legislative Assembly from the Kangpokpi constituency since 2017.
+She was the Minister for Social Welfare and Cooperation during 2017–2020 in First Biren Singh ministry.
+She was the Cabinet Minister for Textile, Commerce and Industry in Second Biren Singh ministry.
+On February 4, 2026 Nemcha Kipgen as Deputy Chief Minister of Manipur along with Losii Dikho the Legislative Party Leader of Naga People's Front who was also appointed as Deputy Chief Minister of Manipur.
+She is also the minister of Rural Development & Panchayati Raj, Tribal Affairs & Hills.